Gratitude Journaling Ideas: 6 Soulful Ways to Stay Thankful Daily

 Bearing that in mind, I’ve put together a simple step-by-step guide to embracing gratitude while kicking comparison to the curb.

-Writing down the things you are grateful for is a great way to be constantly reminded of them.
+Writing down the things using specific gratitude journaling ideas is a great way to constantly recognize small wins.

 Additionally, consider using a journal that fits the right look and feel for you so that it could represent something special for you.